FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 The compounding value: every SQL you convert teaches you what your best customers look like.
 Over time, your RevOps process gets sharper because you know exactly which signals predict conversion.

-MQL to SQL Conversion Benchmarks
+MQL vs SQL Conversion Benchmarks

 How many MQLs should become SQLs?
 Industry data gives a range: